jhe0323/Bookkeeping/README.md

 - Dynamic PFT remapping changes equilibrium composition but is designed to conserve ecosystem carbon at the remapping step.
 - Urban transitions are not yet a complete carbon-active process.
 - A short simulation omits legacy emissions and sinks generated before the selected start year.
-- Use a new `run.name` for every distinct set of inputs, parameters or model options.
+- Use a new `run.name` for every scientifically distinct set of inputs, parameters or model options.
-- A complete band is not resumed grid by grid after interruption; incomplete output is recomputed from the beginning.
+- A complete deterministic band is not resumed grid by grid after interruption; incomplete output is recomputed from the beginning.
 - Input validation should be run after replacing land-use, PFT or carbon-density data.
+- Monte Carlo uncertainty currently represents parameter uncertainty conditional on the selected land-use forcing, PFT input and model structure; it is not a complete estimate of all possible structural and forcing uncertainty.

 ---

-## 21. Recommended workflow
+## 21. Recommended deterministic workflow

 ```text
 1. Prepare states, transitions and PFT inputs.